okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 For the Okta Authorization Server, you can only create an ID token with a groups claim, not an access token.

+> This step requires the Okta user interface.
+If you are using the Developer Console, select the drop-down control in the left side of the top banner to switch to Classic UI for Step Three.

  a.
 In the Okta user interface, navigate to the Sign On tab of the client application you are configuring, and click the **Edit** button in the Open ID Connect ID Token section.

 b.
-In **Groups Claim Type**, choose **Expression**.
+In **Groups claim type**, choose **Expression**.

 c.
-In **Group Claims Filter**, leave the default name `groups` or change it if you wish.
+In **Group claims filter**, leave the default name `groups` or change it if you wish.

 d.
 In **Groups claim expression**, add this expression: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.

 #### Step Four: Send a Test Request

-To obtain a token with the right groups claim, send a request for an ID token that includes the `groups` scope:
+To obtain a token with the configured groups claim, send a request for an ID token that includes the `groups` scope: `https://{yourOktaDomain}.com/oauth2/v1/authorize`

-*  `https://{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/authorize` for a Custom Authorization Server
-* `https://{yourOktaDomain}.com/oauth2/v1/authorize`  for the Okta Authorization Server

 Request Example for Okta Authorization Server: